flutter/website/src/docs/development/platform-integration/platform-views.md

 Which one to use depends on the use case.
 Let's take a look:

-* Virtual displays renders the native view to a texture, so it's not embeded within the Android view hierachy.
+* Virtual displays renders the `android.view.View` instance to a texture, so it's not embeded within the Android view hierachy.
 Performance is good although certain platform interactions such as keyboard handling, and accessibility features might not work.

 * Hybrid composition requires Flutter 1.22.
-This mode appends the native view to the Android View hirarchy.
+This mode appends the native `android.view.View` to the view hirarchy.
 Thefore, keyboard handling, and accesibility work out of the box.
 Performance is good in Android 10 or above.
 Prior to Android 10, this mode reduces the frame throughput (FPS) of the Flutter UI.
   See [performance][#performance] for more.

-To create a platform view, follow these steps:
+To create a platform view on Android, follow these steps:

 ### On the Dart side